 There are coils in both indoor and outdoor units.
 Both should have an access panel that you can open using a screwdriver.
 If you still have the manual, you might find instructions on how to expose the coils to clean them.

 There are many methods for cleaning your AC coils.
 Each one uses different tools, but all are equally effective.
 You can choose the one you find most convenient.
 Here are the recommended methods:

 A brush with metal bristles can damage the fins on the coil, so make sure to use a medium bristle.
-When you find a speck of dirt that is hard to remove, try scrubbing for a little longer.
+Try scrubbing for a little longer when you find a speck of dirt hard to remove.
 If that doesn’t work, try using other methods, but never use a metal or rough bristle.